Njazi Kuqi: FC Lahti

-Kuqi was born in Vučitrn, SFR Yugoslavia (present-day Vushtrri, Kosovo).
-He began his career with FC Lahti in 2002, where he was named Finland's Under-21 Player of the Year in 2004.
+He began his senior career with FC Lahti in 2002, aged 19, and he was named Finland's Under-21 Player of the Year in 2004.
 Kuqi spent three seasons with the club, scoring a total of 20 goals in 57 appearances in all competitions.

 Birmingham

 In January 2005, Kuqi signed for Birmingham City for a fee of £400,000, but failed to make any first–team appearances for the club during the latter stages of the 2004–05 season, although he was an unused substitute in Birmingham's 2–0 away defeat to Chelsea in the FA Cup.
 Kuqi featured regularly for Birmingham's reserve side, but had a number of more experienced strikers in front of him, including Emile Heskey and Mikael Forssell, which made it difficult for him to break into the starting eleven.

 During the second half of the 2005–06 season, Kuqi was sent out on loan to Blackpool on a month's loan deal.
 A day after joining the club, he made his debut in the club's 4–2 win against Doncaster Rovers, coming on as an 81st-minute substitute.
 Kuqi subsequently started in the club's 3–0 loss away to MK Dons, and played a total of four times for Blackpool before returning to his parent club.
 In March 2006, Kuqi was loaned out once more, this time to Peterborough United until the end of the season.
 However, Kuqi played just once for the club, starting in Peterborough's 2–2 draw with Barnet, before returning to Birmingham a month earlier than expected.
 At the end of the 2006–07 season, Kuqi was released by Birmingham, having not made a single first–team appearance.